Ellen G. White: Early life

-Ellen and her twin sister Elizabeth were born November 26, 1827, to Robert and Eunice Harmon at a home on State Route 114 in Gorham, Maine.
+Ellen and her twin sister Elizabeth were born November 26, 1827, to Robert and Eunice Harmon at a home at State Route 114 in Gorham, Maine.
 She was the seventh of eight children.
 Robert was a farmer who also made hats using mercuric nitrate.

-Charles E. Dudley Sr., in his book The Genealogy of Ellen Gould Harmon White: The Prophetess of the Seventh-day Adventist Church, and the Story of the Growth and Development of the Seventh-day Adventist Denomination as It Relates to African-Americans claims that Ellen White had an African-American ancestry.
 In March 2000, the Ellen G. White Estate commissioned Roger D. Joslyn, a professional genealogist, to research Ellen G. White's ancestry.
 Joslyn concluded that she was of Anglo-Saxon origin.

 At the age of nine, White was hit in the face with a stone.
-This occurred while she was living in Portland, Maine, and probably attending the Brackett Street School.
+This occurred while she was living in Portland, Maine, and attending the Brackett Street School.
 This, she said, started her conversion: "This misfortune, which for a time seemed so bitter and was so hard to bear, has proved to be a blessing in disguise.
 The cruel blow which blighted the joys of earth, was the means of turning my eyes to heaven.
-I might never had known Jesus Christ, had not the sorrow that clouded my early years led me to seek comfort in him".
+I might never have known Jesus, had not the sorrow that clouded my early years led me to seek comfort in him".
 A few years after her injury, Ellen, with her parents, attended a Methodist camp meeting at Buxton, Maine; and there, at the age of 12, a breakthrough occurred in which she had a conversion experience and felt at peace.